A King and Queen. Dated c 1480s – could these paintings be based upon Anne And Richard? The Eaton Wall Paintings

 The Gate House of the Priory of the Knights Hospitaller of St John at Clerkenwell.

-I would have thought, hopefully , that nowadays, the idea that Richard could have poisoned Anne is now perceived as ridiculous, a complete and utter nonsense.
+I would have thought, hopefully , that nowadays, the idea that Richard poisoned Anne is now perceived as ridiculous, a complete and utter nonsense.
 However, not entirely so.
-Indeed Prof Hicks in his biography of Anne – Anne Neville Queen to Richard III (“The first time in ages that a publisher has sent me a book that I actually want to read” opines David Starkey – well he would say that wouldn’t he?) wrote, in a chapter headed ‘Past her Sell By Date’ that ‘she was unwell, languishing and died, unattended and indeed unregretted by her husband”(4).
+Indeed Prof Hicks in his biography of Anne declared in a chapter headed ‘Past her Sell By Date‘ that ‘she was unwell, languishing and died, unattended and indeed unregretted by her husband“.
 What?
-Anne the Queen, dying a lonely death, cruelly neglected by her uncaring husband – its a Scandal!.
+Anne the Queen, daughter of the great Richard Neville aka The Kingmaker – died a lonely death, cruelly neglected by her uncaring husband?
+What a cruel outrage.
 And where was Richard at that desperately sad time?
-One way to find out – check Rhoda Edwards wonderful little book – The Itinerary of King Richard lll 1483 – 1485.(5) And there we have it – the truth of the matter.
-From the onset of Anne’s fatal illness, soon after Christmas 1484 to her death on Wednesday 16 March 1485, Richard never left the Palace of Westminster, where she lay dying, except for a total of II days when he was at Windsor.
+One way to find out – check the late Rhoda Edwards wonderful little book – The Itinerary of King Richard III 1483 – 1485(5) And there we have it – the truth of the matter.
+From the onset of Anne’s fatal illness, soon after Christmas 1484 to her death on Wednesday 16 March 1485 Richard never left the Palace of Westminster, where she lay dying, except for a total of II days when he was at Windsor.

 I would say that there could be no stronger indication than this, that, yes, Richard did love his wife and was loyal to her to the end.
 He could have gone elsewhere, made his excuses, got away from it all but he didn’t.
 He stayed with her until the day she died – finally leaving Westminster on Thursday 12 April – never to return.
 Five months later, he too was dead.
-And thus ended one of the most tragic stories of all from those turbulent times.
+And thus ended one of the perhaps most tragic stories of all from those turbulent times.
 A young family, child, mother and father all dead in a space of 18 months along with the hopes and dreams of promising new starts.

 …the same, for certain cloth bought for the use of the most dear consort of the said duke, London 3 December 1476 £10.8.4

-Thomas Cole of London, skinner, for certain furs delivered by command of the said duke to his most dearly beloved consort, London 4 December 1476 £19.7.11 (6).
+Thomas Cole of London, skinner, for certain furs delivered by command of the said duke to his most dearly beloved consort, London 4 December 1476 £19.7.11.

 John Knotte of London, mercer, for silk cloth and other things delivered to the aforesaid consort, London 6 December 1476 £20.12.11